jsorge/my-resume/README.md

 * [PDF](https://github.com/jsorge/my-resume/blob/master/Jared-Sorge-Resume.pdf)
 * [Swift Playground](https://github.com/jsorge/my-resume/tree/master/Jared%20Sorge%20Résumé.playground)

-The most fun way to check this out is using Swift Playgrounds on an iPad or Mac.
+The most fun way to check this out is using Swift Playgrounds on an iPad.
 Enjoy!

+If you want to see how the whole thing is compiled, look at the [raw Markdown file](https://raw.githubusercontent.com/jsorge/my-resume/master/Jared-Sorge-Resume.md), and then the [`make pdf` command](https://github.com/jsorge/my-resume/blob/master/Makefile#L2).